 Apart from this, you can also introduce user levels or statuses that can be emphasized by various metrics of their engagement on the app.
 These user ratings can drive user engagement and create opportunities for monetization.

 Although the major chunk of your user base will depend upon how easy-to-use UI/UX design is, how reliable your support is, etc, gamification is among the side-tricks for increasing user engagement, customer satisfaction, sales, loyalty, and user retention.
-Incorporating a gamified ecosystem into your mobile app can also boost your revenue generation.
+Most technical program managers in big tech believe that incorporating a gamified ecosystem into your mobile app can also boost revenues.
+As a matter of fact, gamification is a key aspect for people looking to become successful product managers.
 Most developers use libraries and features provided by Google Game Services, Apple’s Game Center, and Amazon GameCircle, which make it easy to add rewards, value points, virtual trophies, leaderboards and many more gamification elements to your app.